Understanding pH Values

 - Use the right dosage: stronger is not automatically better.

-- Contact time: allow a short contact time; do not let it dry.
+- Contact time: let it work briefly, do not let it dry.

-- Mechanical action: support with a cloth, sponge or brush instead of relying on chemistry alone.
+- Mechanical action: support with a cloth, sponge or brush instead of relying on chemicals alone.

-- Rinse: with strong cleaners, neutralise with water and remove residues.
+- Rinse afterwards: neutralise strong cleaners with water and remove residues.